yamaguchi-mari/app-building-for-chainguard-csms/labs/00_bash_cloudshell/README.md

   <summary>
   <strong>Self-Study and/or Extra Credit</strong></summary>

-More notes on directories and the filesystem
+More notes on directories and the filesystems

 An Unusual Class Convention: